KyungjinJPark/mai-phaser3-game/README.md

     - ❌ *Couldn't get TS mixins to enforce the proper constructor for chained mixins*
   - organize an order of initialization and dependency bind timings
   - typing interactionCommands & movementCommands
+- Party
+  - narty members follow you
+  - not collidable to you or eachother, but are to everything else
+  - Party class to abstract party logic from game input manager

 ---